unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

         Inputs are often represented by the variable :math:`\mathbf{u}`, a column vector with one entry per :term:`input` to the :term:`system`.

     Observer
         In control theory, a system that provides an estimate of the internal :term:`state` of a given real :term:`system` from measurements of the :term:`input` and :term:`output` of the real :term:`system`.
 WPILib includes a Kalman Filter class for observing linear systems, and ExtendedKalmanFilter and UnscentedKalmanFilter classes for nonlinear systems.
-TODO maybe clarify more?

     Output
         Measurements from sensors.
 Think about this as information coming *out* of the physical system being controlled.
 There can be more measurements then states.
 These outputs are used to "correct"